Welcome and Thanks for Visiting!

 Woof Report Consultants

-The inspiration for Woof Report came from a lifelong love of animals and my own fur family, which includes the very spoiled Larry, whose photos you’ll see throughout the site and also Ted the tabby cat, whom we sadly said goodbye to two years ago at age 15.
+The inspiration for Woof Report came from a lifelong love of animals and my own fur family, which includes the very spoiled Larry, whose photos you’ll see throughout the site and also Ted the tabby cat, whom we sadly said goodbye to in 2015 at age 15.